Marco da Silva (French footballer)

-Marco da Silva (born 10 April 1992) is a French footballer who plays as a midfielder.
+Marco da Silva (born 10 April 1992) is a French-Portuguese footballer who plays as a midfielder.

 Career

 Da Silva is a former graduate of the Clairefontaine academy.
 After leaving Clairefontaine, da Silva joined Valenciennes and was promoted to its reserve team after two seasons in the club's youth academy.
 He helped the team earn promotion to the Championnat de France amateur in the 2010–11 season and is the team's current captain.
 Da Silva made his professional debut with Valenciennes on 31 August 2011 against Dijon in the Coupe de la Ligue.
 He started the match and was substituted out after 73 minutes as Valenciennes were defeated 3–2.